jasdel/vim-go-scratchpad/README.md

 ## Commands

-* `:GoScratchpad` creates a temporary directory, sets up a Go module, `main.go`, opens a buffer to the `main.go` file in that directory.
+* `:GoScratchpad` creates a temporary directory, sets up a Go module, and opens a buffer to a `main.go` file in that directory.

 ## License